How to Run a Proper Monitor Test

 Check for Dead and Stuck Pixels

 A pixel test requires you to cycle through pure, solid colors.
 Select the Black, White, Red, Green, and Blue swatches manually, or run our Comprehensive Tour.
-Inspect the display closely:
+The three defects you are hunting for behave very differently:

 Defect Type Visual Appearance Technical Cause